benhoyt/symplate/README.md

 Directives
 ----------

-The only directives or keywords in Symplate are `template`, `include`, and `end`.
+The only directives or keywords in Symplate are `template` and `end`.
 Oh, and "colon at the end of a code line".

 `{% template [args] %}` must appear at the start of a template before any output. `args` is the argument specification including positional and